+Property tax deduction limit.
 There's a limit of \$10,000 for the sum of property tax on a U.S. personal residence plus state income tax (or sales tax can be substituted for state income tax).
 These limits don't apply to such taxes when incurred in a trade or business or for the production of income.
 Some states have enacted legislation allowing owners of pass-through entities to potentially bypass this limit.
-IRS Notice 2020-75 permitted this as a workaround to the \$10,000 cap for individual taxpayers who own passthrough businesses such as S corporations, partnerships, and LLCs.
+IRS Notice 2020-75 permitted this as a workaround to the \$10,000 cap for individual taxpayers who own pass-through businesses such as S corporations, partnerships, and LLCs.
 Consult with your tax advisor about this strategy if you own a pass-through entity.

-You can deduct home mortgage interest on loans up to \$750,000.
+There are two methods for taxpayers to choose from, and a tax advisor can help identify the most beneficial route to reduce overall tax liability.
+Mortgage interest deduction.
+You can deduct home mortgage interest on loans up to \$750,000 for your primary home or a second home.
 That limit is \$1M if the home was purchased before December 16, 2017.